skarapost/SySoft/README.md

 ## Installation/Execution

 1) Build the project using maven.
-2) Search out ```sysoft.jar``` file in the ```target``` directory.
+2) Find the ```sysoft-1.0.jar``` executable under the ```target``` directory.
 3) Execute it keeping ```Records.sqlite``` file from the ```resources``` directory in the same path as ```sysoft.jar```.

 ## Functions

 SySoft can store every kind of information.
-In the resources directory there is a database with an already constructed database with a table, as well.
-Sqlite database contains 4 fields that cannot be deleted.
+In the resources directory there is a database with an already constructed database including a table.
+The database should contain 4 fields that cannot be deleted.
 An id field which is not visible, and other 3 fields.
 On top of this, the most significant operations are:
 1) Create a new field.
 2) Delete a field.
 3) Rename a field.